Prem07a/ETH-USDT-Trading-Signal-bot/README.md

 * Volume Weighted Average Price (VWAP): The VWAP indicator calculates the average price of the trading pair over a given time period, weighted by the trading volume.
 This gives a more accurate picture of the true price of the trading pair, and can help to identify trends.
 * Histogram: The histogram is the difference between the MACD line and the signal line.
 A positive histogram indicates that the price is increasing, while a negative histogram indicates that the price is decreasing.

-## Disclamier
-This trading bot is for educational purposes only and should not be used for real trading.
-The bot is provided "as is" without warranty of any kind, express or implied.
-The author is not responsible for any losses or damages that may result from the use of this program